FeanorTheElf/feanor-math/Readme.md

 Furthermore, there might be bugs, and many implementations are not particularly optimized.
 Nevertheless, I think this library can already be useful, and I regularly use it for various applications, including cryptography.

+This library uses nightly Rust, and even unstable features like const-generics and specialization.

 ## A short introduction

 The two fundamental traits in this crate are `RingBase` and `RingStore`.